danielhax/RoboND-Rover-Project/writeup.md

 You're reading it!

+**Disclaimer**: This project was done with the assistance from the walkthrough provided in the course.

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.